 If you have lived in the Detroit area you would have heard of Buddy’s Pizza.
+Famous for their pizza but who knew that Buddy’s minestrone soup is equally as amazing?
 Buddy’s Pizza is a “Detroit original”.
 It has been around since 1946 and are known for their square pizzas.
 I was first exposed to Buddy’s Pizza when I moved to the area for the summer to do an internship in college.
 I was working in an office complex in Farmington Hills, Michigan and we shared a parking lot with Buddy’s.
 My co-workers would run over and grab lunch since it was so close to us.
 Pizza is a pretty heavy lunch and not something I can’t do often, especially their thick version (which is DELISH!) so I would often grab their minestrone soup.
-Their minestrone soup was different than any kind I had ever had.
+Buddy’s minestrone soup was different than any kind I had ever had.

 I have played around with this soup trying to replicate the flavors.
 While there are a few recipes online, nothing has really ever came close.
 Finally I have whipped up a pretty decent knock off in my mind.
 This soup is perfect because it’s loaded with vegetables which is what I like.
-The Buddy’s version has elbow pasta in it but lately I just leave it out since my husband is “carb-cycling” and watching his intake.
-You don’t even know it’s missing because it’s so thick.
-However if you want the full carb load definitely keep the pasta in it!
+Plus the beans add protein to it.
+And if you have it the next day for leftovers it thickens up even more.

 - 1 12 oz can kidney beans, drained